 - Day 6: Try trimming just the tip off of just two nails.

 - Day 7: Keep working your way up, trimming additional nails each day, until you’ve got them all and your puppy doesn’t mind.
 Practice even when you don’t need to clip a nail.
-Even pretending you are clipping and going through the motions help your pup get used to the whole process.
+Even pretending you are clipping and going through the motions helps your dog get used to the whole process.

 There are several types of dog nail trimmers, including scissors, grinder tools specifically designed for dogs, and guillotine types.
 You can use whatever type you are most comfortable with, or whatever works best for your dog.
 It’s a good idea to have some styptic powder or other clotting powder on hand to stop bleeding in case you cut a nail too short.